 Probably my favourite wild camp, in the atmospheric Coire Etchachan, alongside the highest named body of water in the UK, at 920m.

-I like a midsummer night walk to the summit of either Derry Cairngorn or Ben Macdui, which is usually quite possible even without a head-torch.
-It is even straightforward if dark enough to need one, especially under moonlight (as long as your navigation is up to it of course!)
+I like a midsummer night walk to the summit of either Derry Cairngorm or Ben Macdui, which is usually quite possible even without a head-torch.
+It is even straightforward if dark enough to need one, especially under moonlight (as long as your navigation is up to it of course.)
 Make a couple of days of it and explore the heart of the Cairngorms.

 If you’re still not sure you’re ready to brave the wilderness alone, why not try one of our canoeing or sea kayaking expedition trips that include wilderness camping, and let our expert guides show you the ropes.
 Our trips take wild camping to another level with freshly baked bread, great menus, cosy communal teepees and the most secluded of locations, to prove we do the best wild camping tours you can check out reviews here.